-For further detail on the procedures for the review and approval of methodologies, the procedures for public consultation on materials changes and the process for cessation, see the Benchmark and Methodology Launch & Changes and Cessation Policy sections of the BISL Benchmark Procedures Handbook.
+For the procedures for the review and approval of methodologies, as well as Index cessation, refer to the Benchmark and Methodology Launch & Changes and Cessation Policy sections of the BISL Benchmark Procedures Handbook.

+benchmark statement shall be
-(6) The benchmark statement shall provide notice of the possibility that factors, including external factors beyond the control of the administrator, may necessitate changes to, or the cessation of the benchmark.

-[UK BMR 27(1)(c)]

-Users should be aware that factors, including external factors beyond the control of BISL, may necessitate changes to, or the cessation of the Indices or components thereof.
+accordance with Article 29(1).
+The procedure may be drafted where applicable, for families of benchmarks and shall be updated and published whenever a material change occurs.
+[BMR28(1)] (6) The benchmark statement shall provide notice of the possibility that factors, including external factors beyond the control of the administrator, may necessitate changes to, or the cessation of the benchmark.
+[UK BMR 27(1)(c)] Users should be aware that factors, including external factors beyond the control of BISL, may necessitate changes to, or the cessation of the Indices or components thereof.
 For example, markets measured by the Indices may undergo structural changes which may affect the liquidity of underlying constituents of the Indices.
-In addition, regulatory changes can adversely impact the effectiveness of methodology design; ESG data used in the selection of index constituents may also become unavailable.
+In addition, regulatory changes can adversely impact the effectiveness of methodology design; DAR pricing data used in the selection of index constituents may also become unavailable.
 (7) The benchmark statement shall advise users that changes to, or the cessation of, the benchmark may have an impact upon the financial contracts and financial instruments that reference the benchmark or the measurement of the performance of investment funds.
 If financial product issuers or investment managers choose to use one of the Indices as the basis of an index-linked financial product or an investment fund, they should consider the possibility that factors, including external factors, may necessitate changes to, or the cessation of the Indices or components thereof, including the potential need to terminate or modify the terms of a financial product resulting from the termination of the calculation of one or more of the Indices.

-[UK BMR 27(1)(d)]

-(8) A benchmark statement shall contain at least the definitions for all key terms relating to the benchmark.

-[UK BMR 27(2)(a)]

-All key terms and other relevant information are set forth in the methodology for the Indices available here.
+[UK BMR 27(1)(d)] (8) A benchmark statement shall contain at least the definitions for all key terms relating to the benchmark.
+[UK BMR 27(2)(a)] All key terms and other relevant information are defined in this document.
 (9) The administrator shall review and, where necessary, update the benchmark statement for each benchmark or family of benchmarks in the event of any changes to the information to be provided under this Article and at least every two years.

-[UK BMR 27(1)]

-In addition to the cases referred to in the third subparagraph of Article 27(1) of Regulation (EU) 2016/1011, an update of the benchmark statement shall be required whenever the information contained in the statement ceases to be correct or sufficiently precise, and including in any event in the following cases:
+BISL shall review this Statement on a periodic basis, at least once every two years.
+BISL will also review and, if determined necessary, update this Statement in the event of any material changes to the information provided herein, and whenever the information contained herein ceases to be correct or sufficiently precise including whenever there is a change in the type of the benchmark, or a material change in the methodology.
+[UK BMR 27(1)] In addition to the cases referred to in the third subparagraph of Article 27(1) of Regulation (EU) 2016/1011, an update of the benchmark statement shall be required whenever the information contained in the statement ceases to be correct or sufficiently precise, and including in any event in the following cases:

-- (a) whenever there is a change in the type of the benchmark; - (b) whenever there is a material change in the methodology used for determining the benchmark or, if the benchmark statement is for a family of benchmarks, in the methodology used for determining any benchmark within the family of benchmarks.
+(a) whenever there is a change in the type of the benchmark;

+(b) whenever there is a material change in the methodology used for determining the benchmark or, if the benchmark statement is for a family of benchmarks, in the methodology used for determining any benchmark within the family of benchmarks.